Arno Schuitemaker

 The Way You Sound Tonight

 Loss is a force that shapes the present.
 Whether it is the separation of once-solid connections, the disappearance of a shared identity, or the quiet erasure (or denial) of histories, it exists in the spaces between what was and what remains, lingering in the body, in memory, and in the rhythm of daily life.
-In The Way You Sound Tonight, five performers move in a continuous flow—no pauses, no breaks.
-Each movement is an imprint, a physical echo that resonates with something both present and past.
-The performance refuses dance to become something fleeting.
-Instead, the body carries the traces that remain.
-Like the imprints left on a dancer’s body after years of practice, the performance becomes a record of the body’s history, kept in muscle, breath, and rhythm.
+Yet there is strength in carrying loss together, and in entrusting one another with what remains.

-The Way You Sound Tonight is an act of memorizing.
+The Way You Sound Tonight becomes an act of memorizing.
 Not only in the way its movements etch themselves into the body, looped again and again, but also in how the title reflects a desire to hold onto someone, to preserve them.
-Which is to say, to keep it alive, in motion.
-As Olga Tokarczuk writes in Flights: “Standing there on the embankment, staring into the current, I realized that—in spite of all the risks involved—a thing in motion will always be better than a thing at rest; that change will always be a nobler thing than permanence; that that which is static will degenerate and decay, turn to ash, while that which is in motion is able to last for all eternity.”
+Which is to say, to keep them alive, in motion.
+As Olga Tokarczuk writes in Flights: “Standing there on the embankment, staring into the current, I realized that - in spite of all the risks involved - a thing in motion will always be better than a thing at rest; that change will always be a nobler thing than permanence; that that which is static will degenerate and decay, turn to ash, while that which is in motion is able to last for all eternity.

 The Way You Sound Tonight premiered at the Holland Festival in 2018.
 It was “one of the highlights of the festival,” according to Cultuurpers.